mickfuzz/makecode-platformer-101/learningDimensions.md

 Example behaviour showing this skill includes:

-* encourament between participants to save work
+* Encourament between participants to save work
-* keeping written records of changes
+* Keeping written records of changes
-* deciding to create a new version of work
+* Deciding to create a new version of work
-* explaining and reminding peers of value of version control
+* Explaining and reminding peers of value of version control

-### General Support in undertaking the Project
+### Wider Project Support
 The process of offering, providing or requesting help with the non-technical aspects of advancing the project in question.
- There are other aspects of support which are needed outside of the session like access to resources or helping particpants to access the learning in a general sense.
+ There are other aspects of support which are needed outside of the session like access to resources or helping particpants to access learning in a general sense.
 This is often the role of parents but sometimes siblings or child participants step into this role.
 Example behaviours include:

-* emotional support through general encouragement and keeping a sense of perspective
+* Emotional support through general encouragement and keeping a sense of perspective
-* brokering access to learning opportunities
+* Brokering access to learning opportunities
-* procuring resources to support fellow participants
+* Procuring resources to support fellow participants